Symmetrical Flow Matching: Unified Image Generation, Segmentation, and Classification with Score-Based Generative Models: Conclusions

 \section{Conclusions}

 This work introduces Symmetrical Flow Matching, a unified framework that models segmentation, classification, and image generation as opposing flows within a single architecture.
 Leveraging a bi-directional formulation, SymmFlow enables efficient semantic reasoning while preserving the flexibility required for high-fidelity generation.
-Unlike prior approaches that impose rigid one-to-one mappings, it supports diverse conditioning strategies, including pixel-level and image-level supervision.
-Experimental results show that SymmFlow achieves state-of-the-art performance in semantic image synthesis with only 25 inference steps, competitive segmentation accuracy despite operating in a low-resolution latent space, and promising results on classification.
-These findings demonstrate that large-scale flow-based models can effectively bridge discriminative and generative tasks within a single system.
-Future work will further explore its classification potential, and extend the framework to structured prediction problems such as depth estimation and semantic image editing.
+Unlike prior approaches that impose rigid one-to-one mappings, it supports various conditioning strategies, including pixel- and image-level supervision.
+Experimental results show that SymmFlow achieves state-of-the-art performance in semantic image synthesis with only 25~inference steps, competitive segmentation accuracy despite operating in a low-resolution latent space, and promising classification results.
+These results show that flow-based generative models can simultaneously support generation and discrimination within a unified framework.
+Future work will further explore its classification potential and extend the framework to problems such as depth estimation and semantic image editing.